CIA activities in Indonesia: Concerns about Indonesia's military build-up

 Due to there being no practice the generals were killed brutally.
 Following the failed mission and assassination of the generals, Soeharto then seized the opportunity to take control of the armed forces.
 He used the event to sanction a crackdown on communists who were deemed to be behind the coup plot.
-It must be noted that Major General Soeharto was appointed by President Sukarno.
+Major General Soeharto was appointed by President Sukarno.
 He was chosen to replace General Yani (who was assassinated).
 Numerous army generals believed that Sukarno approved the 30 September Movement coup so that there would not be any opposition to communism.
 Political tensions loomed thick during this time between Sukarno (who seemed to be siding with communism) and Soeharto (who took down anyone and everyone involved with the communist party).

 In August, the Under Secretary of State requested a Special National Intelligence Estimate (SNIE) on communism in Indonesia.
 The July NIE about Indonesia's political conditions was insightful, but the Under Secretary specifically wanted more information about communism and how a communist government would impact Indonesia and any surrounding or associating countries, especially in the Far East.
 This request was sent to DCI William F Raborn, for the SNIE to be prepared and submitted in September.

 In November 1965, another coup was attempted but also proved unsuccessful.
 According to the president's Daily Briefs, Sukarno wanted to send a message to both military officials and the press.
 First, he wanted to make it clear that Indonesia was in alliance with the Communist axis which included North Vietnam, China, and Cambodia, and that their allegiance was against "American imperialism."
-Also, he wanted to make it known that he found the media at the time to be slanderous to their regime, their party, and other Communist governments.
+Also, he wanted to make it known that he found the media at the time to be slanderous to their regime, their party, and other communist governments.
 He minimized the effect of the coup and voiced further intent of resistance to the American forces.
 In the same year, the left-leaning government of Sukarno was overthrown in a military coup by General Soeharto.
 The new military quickly went after everybody who was opposed to the new regime.
 Non-violent communist supporters, Indonesian women's movements, trade union movement organizers and activists, intellectuals, teachers, land reform advocates, and the ethnic Chinese were all targeted.
 Over the course of about two years, it is estimated now by survivors, that as many as 2,500,000 of these people were massacred.

-As of 1967 the Soviet-Indonesian relation was strained because of the last coup attempt.
+As of 1967, the Soviet-Indonesian relationship was strained because of the last coup attempt.
 The USSR decided to suspend its economic and military aid to Indonesia.
 Indonesia in August 1967 joined Malaysia, Singapore, the Philippines, and Thailand to form the Association of Southeast Asian Nations (ASEAN).
 This further strained the Indonesian- Soviet relationship.